 So, if you look for a simple, highly recognizable Strategy Execution framework that emphasizes the link between individual and organizational performance and gives initiative management the importance it deserves, go for a simple strategy execution model, the 8.

 3.2.
 The strategy execution model building blocks

-Here’s an overview of the strategy execution model:
+Here’s an overview of the strategy implementation model:

 1. Update Strategy

 Your business strategy is your long-term, big choice.
 Each strategy is unique, and it should also be measurable and easy to understand.
 Depending on the industry you are in, it maps the road your company should take for the next 3 to 10 years.
 On a regular basis − most companies should do this annually – a company needs (and wants) to update its strategy based on changes in its competitive environment and on the strategy execution feedback from the previous cycle.
 We include strategy updates in our execution framework as they take place on a regular, recurring basis at all levels of the organization.
 The real strategy work, conducted only once every 3 to 5 years at the top of an organization, is excluded.

 As soon as your strategy (or strategy update) is finalized and approved by all stakeholders, you should focus on strategy communication.
 Transparent and easy-to-understand communication creates the necessary understanding and engagement for the new/adapted strategy.
 It is essential to use all available communication platforms.
 One big strategy event and a single strategy e-mail are not nearly enough.
 Use other meeting platforms, discussion groups, informal and formal encounters, performance management sessions, intranets, websites, screen savers, coffee corners, billboards, etc. to communicate the strategy.